Creative ways to think about recruiting talent for jobs in high demand

 2. Explore new recruiting sources

-If you are tired of employees overlooking your job listings and attracting the wrong applicants, consider alternative recruiting sources.
+If you are tired of jobseekers overlooking your job listings and your postings attracting the wrong applicants, consider alternative recruiting sources.
 For example, attending college job fairs and partnering with trade schools allows you to connect directly with eager talent just entering the workforce.
 Another alternative could be to partner with local employers to support career changers: provide networking, learning events, and job boards to share opportunities reciprocally.
 In an age where employees are seeking employers who truly care for their well-being, what could be better than helping them find their next job when they are ready?

 3. Optimize your employee value proposition

 Your employee value proposition (EVP) summarizes what you offer employees — from compensation and benefits to flex working and charitable contributions — and hopefully directly correlates with what they want.
+It’s important to understand what’s important to your employees.

-Additionally, consider how you communicate your EVP not only in the wording and content, but also in the channels and frequency with which you reach your employees and prospects.
+Additionally, consider how you communicate your EVP, not only in the wording and content but also in the channels and frequency with which you reach your employees and prospects.
 The best offerings are useless if the employees and prospects aren’t aware they are available.

 4. Use incentives where it makes sense

 Offering a sign-on bonus can give you an advantage when a candidate is considering multiple offers.
-But, how much do you offer?
+But how much do you offer?
 Look for surveys as well as real-time data from job postings to find out the appropriate amount to secure the competitive position that you want.

 Retention bonuses can typically provide an incentive for employees to stay for a prescribed period of time in order to receive the payout.
 By ensuring that key employees are retained, you will be able to leverage their expertise, perhaps identify new opportunities and ways to leverage their institutional knowledge, or just keep things running while you seek a replacement.
 Again, understanding the right amount to balance budgetary concerns but making the payment enticing is key to a successful retention bonus program.